 Study Subject(s): Fellowship provides practical work experience.
 The posts are extremely varied – Fellows could be involved in anything from preparing national budgets to devising strategic responses to HIV/AIDS.

-What does it cover?
-Fellows are selected and appointed by ODI, but they then become employees of the governments or public bodies for which they work.
+Scholarship Award: Fellows are selected and appointed by ODI, but they then become employees of the governments or public bodies for which they work.
 The cost of each Fellowship is shared between ODI and the local employer.
 The local employer is normally responsible for:

 -paying a salary equivalent to what would be payable to a locally recruited national with similar qualifications and experience